Rubber Fenders: Types & Things to Note

 Popular Types of Fenders

 Pneumatic rubber fenders: they are considered as the leading anti-collision devices for marine applications.
 They play active role as protective medium against collision in ship-to ship contacts (STS), and ship-to-berthing.
 Their biggest advantage is that they absorb massive energy with low unit surface acted on upon the ship.
-They are additionally used in rapid response and emergence fendering, on tankers, gas carriers and bulk cargo ships.
+They are additionally used in rapid response and emergency fendering, on tankers, gas carriers and bulk cargo ships.
 As a standard measure, they are manufactured with an ISO certification and are available in various sizes.

 Super cell rubber fenders: These are also known as SC rubber fenders.
 Its major features include low reaction force with a high capacity of energy absorption.
 They have also been rated as long lasting and more preferably used on the sea docks.